waimea-bbridgeman/200dtd-potteryTracking-project/docs/0-requirements.md

 ## Proposed Solution

-Make a website that uses a DB that holds information about what glazes owned and what pieces made that tracks how close a piece is to being complete and displays a photo of the finished product (maybe) to showcase what the finished product looks like compared to what the recipe says it should.
+Make a website that uses a DB that holds information about what glazes owned and what pieces made that tracks how close a piece is to being complete.

 ---